ankitects/anki-manual/src/deck-options.md

 ### Limits Start From The Top

-By default, limits of top-level deck do not apply if you're studying from its subdeck.
-If this option is enabled, the limits will start from the top-level deck instead, which can be useful if you wish to study individual subdecks, while enforcing a total limit on cards for the deck tree.
+By default, the daily limits of a higher-level deck do not apply if you're studying from its subdeck.
+However, if this option is enabled, the limits will start from the top-level decks instead, which can be useful if you wish to study individual subdecks, while enforcing a total limit on cards for the deck tree.
+Enabling this option for any preset will affect all decks and presets in your collection.

 ## New Cards